-As well, in Jazz, when you want to highlight a chord, make it sound important, you can add a ii V before that chord to lead into it.
+In jazz, when you want to highlight a chord, make it sound important, you can add a ii V before that chord to lead into it.

-Here’s an example of how you could highlight the ivm7 chord in a minor Blues chord progression.
+Here’s an example of how you could highlight the ivm7 chord in a minor blues chord progression.

 ii V Bar 4 Minor Blues Backing Track Minor Blues Backing Track 4

 ii V Bar 4 Minor Blues Beginner Chords

 In this minor blues chord study, you’ll use drop 2 chords from the 4th-string root on the first chord, moving to the closest shape from there.

 These shapes might be a bit high for some guitars, if you don’t have a cutaway for example.

 So, feel free to move them down an octave if needed, or you can use them to practice your upper-range comping in the woodshed.

 ii V Bar 4 Minor Blues Intermediate Chords

 In the intermediate version of this progression, you’ll remove the root notes to create rootless guitar chords.